elixir-lang/elixir/lib/elixir/pages/anti-patterns/process-anti-patterns.md

 spawn(fn -> log_request_ip(conn.remote_ip) end)
 ```

-This will still copy over all of `conn`.
+This will still copy over all of `conn`, because the `conn` variable is being captured as a closure inside the spawned function.
+That function then extracts the `remote_ip` field, but only after the whole `conn` has been copied over.

 #### Refactoring